Bring your skis and meet at the Blue Hill Trail for a guided cross country ski, or hike, through the prairie and woods of the refuge.

-We have exciting events planned for 2015!
+We have exciting events planned for 2016!
 From snowshoeing to wildflower walks, there is something for everyone.
-Click on the link below to download our event schedule.
-We hope to see you soon!2015 Event Schedule Sherburne NWR (PDF)
+Click on the link below to download our event schedule or visit our upcoming events page to learn more.
+We hope to see you soon!2016 Event Schedule

 Refuge wetlands provide habitat for up to 40 pairs of breeding sandhill cranes each year.
 The unison call of these tall, stately birds is a treat to hear in spring, and by mid-summer, an observant visitor may be treated to the sight of one or two rusty-colored ‘colts,’ following their parents and learning to forage on insects and other invertebrates.